 A brief primer on a tarnished miracle cure

 Now before we get too far ahead, we’re going to need to go on a brief resveratrol aside.
 If you’ve heard of resveratrol before, you likely know it for its alleged heart-health or anti-aging properties.
 Resveratrol is a powerful antioxidant, and became big years ago in the health food supplement scene as a miracle age-defying treatment.
 Sadly, the claims of its purveyors didn’t hold up, and resveratrol’s reputation had been on a steady decline – at least in the evidence-based world of the scientific community.

 But that was before Ted and Greg came along.
-Their peer-reviewed research suggested that resveratrol, when used to fight pain instead of aging, and when applied topically instead of taken orally, might be truly special.
+Their pre-clinical neuroscience research suggested that resveratrol, when used to fight pain instead of aging, and when applied topically instead of taken orally, might be truly special.
 Once-in-a-generation special.

 To understand why, we need to go on one last aside (or you can skip to the punchline and just read this overview).
 This time into the high-energy, glamor-oozing world of topical pain treatments..

 All things being equal, a topical pain treatment should really be everyone’s first choice for dealing with serious pain.
 No need to take a pill, no need to send a drug where it’s not needed, no risk of addiction or overdose.
 You apply where it hurts, and that’s it.
 It just makes sense.
 The problem is that all things are not actually equal.
 Why not?

 If you’ve used a topical before, you already know the answer.
 Sadly, topicals just don’t work that well.